 Rusty has appeared on numerous television and radio shows including The Shotgun Red Variety Show, Phil Mack International Country Show (on SKY TV), and on the last season of American Idol, Rierson made it to round 3 before being sent home.
-Rusty also hosts his own radio show, called "Rusty Radio" based out of Wichita, KS but the show airs in many Kansas and Oklahoma Cities.
-Its a somewhat humorous music show that is really very lighthearted and features a lot of classic country music as well as some of Rusty favorite modern artists.
-The show is sponsored by EZE-LATCH.com, McCurrybrothers.com, ElDoradoLivestock.com, and Mid America Ag Network.
+Rusty also hosts his own radio show, called "Rusty Radio" which airs on a few stations in Kansas as well as online with Better Horses Network.
+Its a somewhat humorous music show that is usually very lighthearted and features a lot of classic country music as well as some of Rusty favorite modern artists.
+The show is sponsored by EZE-LATCH.com, McCurrybrothers.com, ElDoradoLivestock.com, and betterhorsesnetwork.com.

 If you are interested in Rusty performing at one of your shows please call his management at (316) 200 4389 or email email@example.com.